 You can update and upgrade the hosts in a vSAN cluster by using automatically generated system-managed baselines groups.
 Those system-managed baseline groups are called recommendation baseline groups.
 Recommendation baseline groups do not contain firmware and driver updates.
 Recommendation baselines contain only patch or upgrade baselines.

-If an existing cluster contains ESXi hosts of versions earlier than 7.0, you must use an upgrade baseline to upgrade the hosts before you can switch to using images for the cluster.
+If you want to switch to using images for a vSAN cluster that contains ESXi hosts of versions earlier than 7.0, you must first use an upgrade baseline to upgrade the hosts.
+Then, you can switch to using a vSphere Lifecycle Manager image for the cluster.

+You perform firmware update by setting up an image that contains a firmware add-on and remediating the vSAN cluster against that image.
 For more information about performing firmware updates by using vSphere Lifecycle Manager images, see Firmware Updates.

 The hardware compatibility check task verifies that the image for the cluster can be successfully applied to all hosts and that it is compliant with the vSAN Hardware Compatibility List (HCL).
-For more information about hardware compatibility checks, see Hardware Compatibility Checks
+For more information about hardware compatibility checks, see Hardware Compatibility Checks.

-- The recommendations that vSphere Lifecycle Manager generates in the form of pre-validated images include a recommended firmware version for the hosts in your cluster.
+The recommendations that vSphere Lifecycle Manager generates in the form of pre-validated images include a recommended firmware version for the hosts in your cluster.
 For more information about vSphere Lifecycle Manager recommended images, see Recommended Images.